Controller#

 Optional.
 A tuple containing arguments to pass to the callback function.
 See Using Events with Parameters for more information.

-# Kick hard when Up button is pressed
+# Kick hard when the Up button is pressed

 def kick_object():